sweta816/Map-of-Computer-Science/README.md

 Although I have not worked on many of these.
 Although I have knowledge about Computational science.
 That I will talk in Detail.

 Computational Science : Computational approaches to the social sciences.
 We have to simulate the society in such a way that it can replicate it and form a Artificial Society.
-And futher research can lead to a onclusion.
+And futher research can lead to a conclusion.

 The Below Wikipedia definition will help you understand how Compuational social science is connected with Agent based modelling.